ruyiweicas/mxnet-stacked_hourglass/readme.md

-# mxnet version stacked hourglass network
+# Mxnet version stacked hourglass network

 ## Network
 This repo is a mxnet-gluon version of stacked hourglass network.
 Stacked hourglass network is widelt used